 Blue Cross Blue Shield coverage includes, but is not limited to:

 |Ambulatory Surgery||Mental Health Care Outside HUHS|

 |Hospitalizations||Specialty Care Outside HUHS (Limited)|

-Note: The Student Health Insurance Plan does not cover routine preventive exams for a member who is age 18 or older.
-Routine preventive care at Harvard University Health Services is covered by the Student Health Fee.
+Note: The Student Health Insurance Plan does not cover routine preventive medical exams for a member who is age 18 or older.
+Routine preventive medical care is covered at Harvard University Health Services by the Student Health Fee.